cetz-package/cetz/src/styles.typ

     harpoon: false,
     flip: false,
     reverse: false,
-    /// If true, the mark points in the direction of the secant from
+    /// If false, the mark points in the direction of the paths start/end direction.
-    /// its base to its tip.
-If false, the tangent at the marks tip is used.
+    /// Curved paths get shortened linearly.
     flex: true,
     /// Max. number of samples to use for calculating curve positions
     /// a higher number gives better results but may slow down compilation.